Weight management · Mounjaro, Zepbound

 Does the GIPR variant explain why my friend is fine on Mounjaro and I'm not?

-It's one of the better-characterized genetic explanations for differential tolerability between people.
-Allele frequency varies across populations, but carriers of Gln354 are common enough that many family members or friends will have very different tirzepatide experiences.
+It's one of the better-characterized genetic explanations for differences in tolerability between people.
+Allele frequency varies across populations, but carriers of Gln354 are common enough that family members or friends will often have very different tirzepatide experiences.

 Get Your Report Now